Unlocking Success: How to Craft the Perfect Software RFP in 2025

 3. Committee-by-Committee Requirements Lead to Feature Bloat

-When every department adds their wishlist without prioritization, you end up with 200-item requirement matrices where 80% aren't actually critical.
-This overwhelms vendors and makes it nearly impossible to compare proposals meaningfully.
+When every department adds their wishlist without prioritization, you end up with extensive requirement matrices where the majority aren't actually critical.
+This overwhelms vendors and makes it difficult to compare proposals meaningfully.

 Solution: Run a stakeholder prioritization workshop before drafting the RFP.
-Use this framework:
+Use a simple framework:

-• Critical (must-have): System won't work without this—should be <15% of requirements
+• Critical: System won't work for us without this (should be a small percentage of requirements)

 4. Ignoring the Vendor Q&A Phase

-RFPs without a clear Q&A process miss the opportunity to clarify requirements before vendors invest 40-60 hours in proposals.
+RFPs that don't establish a clear Q&A process miss the opportunity to clarify requirements before vendors invest time in proposals.
 This leads to misaligned proposals and wasted time on both sides.

 Effective Q&A process: